How to Take the Night Bus from Bishkek to Tashkent - Tickets, Border Crossings & Family Tips

 We chose to wait for our bus… well, we didn't choose to, we had to - our girls had left their colouring books on the bus.
 Four hours passed while we sat there on the curbside, watching the border chaos unfold.

-In the end, it was us and one other couple still waiting— everyone else had given up and taken a taxi. (yes, I'd offered to buy new books, but these ones were 'special' - so we waaaaaaited)
+In the end, it was us and one other couple still waiting— everyone else had given up and taken a taxi. (yes, I'd offered to buy new books, but of course they just wanted the ones they’d left behind - so we waited)

 Bus Times & How to Buy Tickets